DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 Pull requests are welcomed!

-## Build Dependencies
+## Runtime Dependencies

-- Google Guava v25.1-jre and its dependencies
+This callout depends on Google Guava v25.1-jre or later.
+While that JAR is not documented as being part of the Apigee SaaS, in practice the Guava JAR is available at runtime, so there is no need to include it in your API proxy.
+All you need to include is the base JAR from this repo.

 ## License

-This material is Copyright 2017-2019, Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017-2020, Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.